AndreaBozzo/woosh/README.md

-# Woosh
+# woosh

-Search and categorize company information with automated domain classification.
+Python tool for EU VAT validation and company web search.
+Helps to get rid of Google bullsh*t and ads.

 ## Project Structure